alpaka-group/alpaka/docs/source/basic/install.rst

 .. hint::

   When the test or examples are activated, the alpaka build system automatically activates the ``serial backend``, as it is needed for many tests.
 Therefore, the tests are run with the ``serial backend`` by default.
-If you want to test another backend, you have to activate it at CMake configuration time, for example the ``HIP`` backend: ``cmake .. -DBUILD_TESTING=ON -DALPAKA_ACC_GPU_HIP_ENABLE=ON``.
+If you want to test another backend, you have to activate it at CMake configuration time, for example the ``HIP`` backend: ``cmake .. -DBUILD_TESTING=ON -Dalpaka_ACC_GPU_HIP_ENABLE=ON``.
 The alpaka tests use a selector algorithm to choose a specific accelerator for the test cases.
 The selector works with accelerator priorities.
 Therefore, it is recommended to enable only one accelerator for a build to make sure that the right one is used.